 - Bookends: "Bells of Notre Dame" is played at the beginning of the film, and its reprise plays at the end of the film.

 - On the Disney Sing-Along Songs video released to promote this movie, the title track is a sanitized version of "Topsy Turvy".
 Not only did they cut out Esmeralda's dance, but they also rewrote the lyrics so that Clopin wouldn't mention devils and beer.
 See for yourself here.

 - The film straddles the line in between playing this straight and averting this.
 On one hand, Phoebus is a good guy, the gargoyles are comic relief, Esmeralda is old enough to make Phoebus' attraction to her natural, and there's a happy ending.
 On the other, gypsies are portrayed as both entertainers and cutthroats, genocide is implied, and Frollo's sexual desires conflicting with his religious beliefs is only downplayed enough to make it as a family film.

 - Played straight with the racial politics of the film.
-The gypsies of the novel really are dangerous, violent parasites, and Frollo's hatred of them is portrayed as just.
+The gypsies of the novel are mostly dangerous & violent, though Clopin is protrayed sympathetically, and the Sack Woman does not hate gypsies for taking Esmeralda away from her after they reunite.
 This film, on the other hand, is explicitly anti-racist.

 - Brick Joke: "I'm free!
 I'm free! ...
 Dang it."

 - But I Would Really Enjoy It: Frollo's sexual frustration.